Home » Recipe Index » Desserts

 Pecan Pie Without Corn Syrup

-Enough with the artificial stuff!
-This homemade pecan pie without corn syrup uses moist, molasses-like brown sugar and sticky maple syrup for that iconic pecan filling.
-It’s delicious!
+My homemade pecan pie without corn syrup uses moist, molasses-like brown sugar and sticky maple syrup for that iconic filling.
+I love that there’s nothing artificial about it!

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 For more information, please read my disclaimer.